Digital diplomacy: History

+In 2014, the Swedish Ministry of Foreign Affairs hosted the Stockholm Initiative for Digital Diplomacy conference.
+The initiative evolved into informal online campaigns under the umbrella #DiplomacyUnited, coordinating the work of a dozen embassies in Washington, D.C.

 According to the Twiplomacy Study 2020, published in July 2020, 98 percent of UN member states had a diplomatic presence on Twitter.
 Only Laos, North Korea, Sao Tome and Principe and Turkmenistan lacked representation on the social network.

 Facebook diplomacy

 Facebook diplomacy is a user created hybrid of public diplomacy and citizen diplomacy as applied in the Facebook social networking platform.
 After some earlier informal use the term Facebook diplomacy was described at a New York conference on social networking and technology in December 2008.

 During the December conference in New York, the United States Undersecretary of Public Diplomacy, James Glassman said, "New technology gives the United States and other free nations a significant advantage over terrorists."
 In his presentation at New York's Columbia University Law School, he went on to illustrate how Facebook diplomacy and on-line activism created success through the use of Facebook groups and the use of the platform to create activism and cause global awareness relative to issues in Colombia against the infamous FARC rebels.

 Facebook ambassador may refer to Facebook Garage Ambassadors who are dedicated to the technical aspect of Facebook development.
 Research 'Facebook Developer Garage' and 'Garage-In-A-Box'.